peterhinch/micropython-async/v3/README.md

 ### 1.3.3 Threadsafe primitives

 [This doc](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/THREADING.md)
-describes issues linking `uasyncio` code with code running on other cores or in other threads.
+describes issues linking `asyncio` code with code running on other cores or in other threads.
 The `threadsafe` directory provides:

  * A threadsafe primitive `Message`.
  * `ThreadSafeQueue`
  * `ThreadSafeEvent` Extends `ThreadsafeFlag`.

-The doc also provides code to enable `uasyncio` to handle blocking functions using threading.
+The doc also provides code to enable `asyncio` to handle blocking functions using threading.

 ### 1.3.4 Asynchronous device drivers